10 Best Pool Pump Timers in 2024 – Reviews & Top Picks

 - Wi-Fi Enabled: The Wi-Fi-enabled timers cost a bit more than the standard timers, but it can be a very nice feature to have.
 Two instances where Wi-Fi can pay off is when you are away on vacation, and you want to make sure your pump is being turned on and off, and when there is a storm, and you don’t want to go outside to adjust the timer.

 - Size: When we refer to size, we are talking about how many things you can run off one-timer.
 If you need a timer for your outdoor lights, a ceiling fan, the pool pump, and a water fountain, you may be better off spending a bit more money on a unit that will allow several things to run at the same time.
 In the long run, you will likely save some money.

 - Voltage: Most of the pool timers that we reviewed work with a standard 120V outlet, but others will need to be hardwired in by an electrician.
 This should be taken into consideration when deciding which one to purchase.

 Now all you need to do is decide which one of these pool pump timers will work best for you and your pool.
 We highly recommend the Honeywell TI040 for its fair pricing, ease of use, and its ability to hold up to weather conditions.
-If you need to spend a little less money than the Honeywell, the Intermatic T104 is the best value pool pump timer that we found in our reviews.
+If you need to spend a little less money than the Honeywell, the Intermatic T104 is the best pool pump timer for the value that we found in our reviews.
 There are certainly enough options out there to get a timer that works both for your preferences and your budget.